Chicken Congee Recipe | A Healing Hearty Soup

 Easy Chicken Congee Recipe

-At the beginning of my treatment, one of my Instagram followers sent me a recipe for congee.
+At the beginning of my treatment, one of my Instagram followers sent me a recipe for congee, which is basically rice porridge.
+The chicken is optional.
 In Asian culture, congee is what pastina is to Italians.
 She said her mother had made this for her growing up, and it had also helped her through her own battle with cancer.
 I will be forever grateful to her for sharing this healing recipe.
-It helped me get through treatment, but I still make it because it’s comforting and delicious.

 Chicken Congee Recipe

 Congee is special, and I always want to honor a dish’s authenticity, so I did a good amount of research before posting this.
 Authentic congee is typically made by cooking rice and water for hours until it reaches a thick porridge-like consistency.
 However, just like with pastina, there are many variations.
 Some people use water while others use chicken stock; veggies are optional, and some versions don’t include chicken.
-It’s just a porridge of rice and water.
-After much trial and error, this is the version I make the most!
+By no means is this an authentic recipe, but it’s what I came up with to help me through treatment, and I think it’s pretty close!!

 Ingredients You’ll Need